 The downspouts shall not discharge directly onto a street, sidewalk or trail.
 Residential downspouts are prohibited from connecting directly into a public storm sewer system.
+Connections into the combined sewer system and separate sanitary system are prohibited.

 Development plans shall identify the discharge location for downspouts from each lot/structure.
 The location of the discharges shall be included in the O&M manual and the restrictive covenants, if applicable.
 The location can be the general building envelope limits with flow arrows for lots with unknown building footprints. (residential lots of a subdivisions)